Communicable Disease Reporting in Michigan

 Physicians who are concerned about reporting communicable diseases and immunizations as required under the Michigan Public Health Code can be reassured that this is permitted under HIPAA and that they are not required to obtain patient written consent before sending this information to the local health department.

-Information from the DHHS which explain this section of the regulations can be found at:
+Information from the United States Department of Health and Human Services which explain this section of the regulations can be found at: